UoB-COMSM0110/2024-group-16/README.md

 ![class](./pictures/class.png)

+#Evaluation

-## Think Aloud and Heuristic Evaluations
+## Qualitative - Think Aloud and Heuristic Evaluations

 We invited our course mates during the lab sessions to qualitatively evaluate our game in the development process.
 After the first-round evaluation, we had a quick meeting to discuss the issues that needed to be fixed.
 These helped us identify the areas of focus for us to improve our game.

-First round qualitative evaluations:
+### First round qualitative evaluations:

 ![wee8_workshop_findings](./pictures/wee8_workshop_findings.png)

     Think Aloud Evaluation 1 on 11/3/2024:

     Positive comments: Beautiful design throughout the game.

     Negative comments: In the main and option menu, a bit lost which button to press to confirm.
 The character could not pass through the doors properly.

     Think Aloud Evaluation 2 on 11/3/2024:

     Positive comments: Fun to play.

     Negative comments: Didn’t know the difference between the 4 doors.
 Didn’t realise I went into a boss room.
 Had difficult passing through the doors in the game.

 Based on the results from the qualitative evaluations, the below areas needed to be improved: